-Huel RTD is vegan, thus obviously the choice if you follow a plant-based diet.
-However, I like Liquid Meal’s protein content more; even though nutritionally Huel RTD might be better.
+Huel RTD is vegan, thus obviously the choice if you want a dairy free shake.
+However, I like Liquid Meal’s protein content more; even though, overall Huel RTD’s nutrition might be better.

 Despite that I do find Liquid Meal to be a good Huel alternative to drink them around workouts or if for you price is an important factor.